by John Ellis

 In conclusion, I offer some advice and humbly suggest a game plan: Firstly, just read it.
 Pick up A Secular Age and begin reading.
 Don’t allow yourself to be daunted by its size.
 Averaging ten pages a day, it should only take you around three months to read.
 Even at only five pages a day, that’s only six months.
 However long it takes you to complete it, the time will be well-spent.

 On my second time reading A Secular Age, I took the time to highlight.
 I did highlight a little my first time through, but mostly refrained because I assumed that without reading all of it there was a high risk that my initial highlighting would prove frustrating and wrong-headed upon subsequent readings and after I had better grasped Taylor’s arguments.
-Besides highlighting, I also wrote notes and questions in the margins during my second time through.
+Besides highlighting my second time through, I also wrote notes and questions in the margins.
 Obviously, this slowed me down.
 There were some days when I only managed to read a page or two, rereading and mulling over Taylor’s thoughts and assertions and writing out my thoughts as I worked to connect the dots to what I had previously read in the book and my understandings of the history, philosophy, or theology Taylor was interacting with.
 Which brings me to my final piece of advice for reading A Secular Age.

 Whether your second time through or during subsequent times reading it, I encourage you to take the time to read (or reread) many of the primary sources Taylor cites and references.
 And, yes, this will take an immense amount of time (and you’re probably going to want to pick and choose which primary sources you read and not attempt to read them all – which would be admirable but practically impossible for many of us).
 But it will be worth it.
 I began my third pass almost a year ago, and I’m only on page 119.
 However, taking the time to read some of Taylor’s primary sources as I think through, argue out, and read and reread sections of A Secular Age has proven beyond valuable.
 It’s helped deepen my understanding of not only the book but of the larger scope of philosophical and theological history.
 In turn, it’s challenged my own faith and responsibilities towards my family and society at large.
 It’s also, and to be clear, helped me understand better the points and places where I find myself in disagreement with Taylor.
 Hovering above it all, it’s been a humbling endeavor as I am confronted time and again with how little I’ve read and how much I have to learn, which is part of the joy and worth of it.